 Every summer we offer competitive Undergraduate Research Fellowships for research performed under the guidance of faculty mentors.
 Proposal deadlines are in March; both Core and Disciplinary Honors students are eligible.
 View the most recent call for proposals.
-We partner with the McNair Program and the College of Arts and Sciences to showcase Honors and other student research at the Honors Undergraduate Research Symposium in November.
+We showcase Honors research at the Honors Undergraduate Research Symposium in November.

-Honors will hold two information sessions about the research awards.
+Honors will hold two information sessions in the Honors Suite (Sensenbrenner 002) about the research awards.
 You’re welcome to bring any kind of question, from general to very detailed.
-Please sign up to attend an information session.
+Please sign up to attend an information session:

 Past fellowship winners and projects:

 Some samples of Honors research projects in summer 2018:

 - Voodoo and African-American Female Practitioners in New Orleans, Corrine Conway, Anthropology

 - Using Brain Stimulation to Prevent Opioid Relapse, Megan Matre, Biomedical Sciences

 - The Role of lin-15B on the Expression of Germline Gene LIN-35 in C. elegans, Carlos Gonzalez, Biomedical Engineering

 - A Microhistory of County Laois, 1916-1923, Andrew Himmelberg, History

 - Wisconsin Statewide Assessment of Staphylococcus aureus Antibiotic Resistance Patterns, Rebecca Schulte, Clinical Laboratory Sciences